vaishnavipaithane/Drug-Classification-A-Logistic-Regression-Approach/README.md

-# Drug Classification: A Multinominal Logistic Repression Approach
+# Drug Classification: A Logistic Repression Approach

 In this analysis, we aimed to classify five different types of drugs (Drug Y, Drug C, Drug X, Drug A, and Drug B) using a multinomial logistic regression model.
 The approach involved a comprehensive set of steps to preprocess the data, explore its characteristics, and train a robust classification model.
 Below is a summary of the process and findings.